Technologicat/mcpyrate/README.md

 ### Quasiquotes

-We provide [a quasiquote system](quasiquotes.md) (both basic and hygienic) to ease writing macros.
+We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to ease writing macros.
 It's similar to MacroPy's, but there are differences in the details.

 ### Distinguish how the macro is called